Stability Verification of Neural Network Controllers using Mixed-Integer Programming: Case Study: DC-DC Power Converter

 with horizon length $N=10$, $Q=\diag(90, 1)$, $R=1$, $P$ the solution of the associated discrete-time algebraic Riccati equation, and $\mathbb{X}_N$ the system's maximal invariant set under the LQR policy.
 The resulting control policy can be seen in Figure~\ref{fig:nominal_mpc}.

 We chose the same architecture for the approximate controller as in \cite{maddalena2021}, which can be seen in Figure~\ref{fig:PWA-NN}, with the appropriate dimensions of the layers fully determined by the size of the optimization variable $z \in \mathbb{R}^{n_z}$, which was chosen as $n_z=3$.
 Note that this is not a classic NN architecture, since the second layer is the solution of a parametric QP.
-The reader is referred to \cite{maddalena2021} for a more detailed description and analysis of the architecture.
 This shows the flexibility of our toolbox, since we also allow more unconventional layer structures.

+\begin{diffadd} The idea of the second layer is to approximate the original MPC policy, which is a parametric QP, with a smaller parametric QP where we can control the complexity with the dimension $n_z$.
+By leveraging the implicit function theorem, one can optimize the QP parameters.
+For deployment, the solution map of the QP can then be precalculated like in explicit MPC.
+Compared to explicit MPC, we can trade off the solution complexity with approximation accuracy.
+The reader is referred to \cite{maddalena2021} for a more detailed description and analysis of the architecture. \end{diffadd}

 For the training data, 5000 samples of the original controller \eqref{original_MPC} uniformly distributed from the feasible region are taken, and the approximate controller is then trained using Adam \cite{kingma2015} as the optimizer.
 To formulate the convex optimization layer, cvxpylayers \cite{agrawal2019} was used.
 The trained simplified controller and the absolute approximation error can be seen in Figure~\ref{fig:nominal_mpc}.